antibland/front-end/README.md

 # Intro to Front-end Web Development

-## Need Extra Help? ##

-If you've got a burning question about something related to the class, feel free to email me [here](mailto:antibland@gmail.com?subject=Intro To Front-end Question).
-I'll do my best to get back to you quickly.

 ## Useful Git Commands ##

 - `git init` - places a directory on your computer to be under Git control